ianrenton/ianrenton.com/_big-mouth-phatt-bass/2024-04-05-track-11-the-future-sounds-fishy.markdown

 If I do design a PCB that will fit, and I go ahead with fitting the electronics inside the fish enclosure, there are a few remaining challenges to address:

-* Making the LED visible&mdash;for this I plan on replacing the LDR on the front (which we rarely use) with a status indicator LED driven from the ESP32
+* Making the LED visible.
+  * For this I plan on replacing the LDR on the front (which we rarely use) with a status indicator LED driven from the ESP32
+  * As an alternative, the SD card could be loaded with an additional set of text-to-speech generated files that announce track numbers and modes.
 * Bringing the micro USB connector from the ESP32 to the outside
 * Allowing easier access to the SD card.